parthshah7551/practical_test/README.md

 # practical_test

-This repo contains frontend for Inventory management project.
+This repo contains frontend for Inventory management project